-James E. Skinner was appointed to the Board of Directors effective December 20, 2007.
-Mr. Skinner is currently a member of the Company's Audit Committee and Chairperson of the Finance Committee.
-He has served as Executive Vice President, Chief Operating Officer and Chief Financial Officer of The Neiman Marcus Group, Inc., a luxury retailer, since October 2010, and prior to that date had been serving as Executive Vice President and Chief Financial Officer.
-From 2001 until October 2007, he held the position of Senior Vice President and Chief Financial Officer of The Neiman Marcus Group, Inc. Mr. Skinner served as Senior Vice President and Chief Financial Officer of CapRock Communications Corp. in 2000.
-Mr. Skinner has extensive leadership experience as CFO of large organizations and experience in accounting, finance, capital markets, strategic planning and risk management developed through his CFO and public accounting experience and has been determined by the Board of Directors to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.
+James E. Skinner was appointed to the Board of Directors of the Company in December 2007.
+Mr. Skinner is currently a member of the Company's Audit Committee and Chairman of the Finance Committee.
+He has served as Executive Vice President, Chief Operating Officer and Chief Financial Officer of The Neiman Marcus Group LLC since October 2010, and prior to that date had been serving as Executive Vice President and Chief Financial Officer of The Neiman Marcus Group LLC.
+From 2001 until October 2007, he held the position of Senior Vice President and Chief Financial Officer of The Neiman Marcus Group LLC.
+Mr. Skinner served as Senior Vice President and Chief Financial Officer of CapRock Communications Corp. in 2000.
+From 1991 until 2000, Mr. Skinner served in several positions with CompUSA Inc., including Executive Vice President and Chief Financial Officer beginning in 1994.
+Mr. Skinner also served as a partner with Ernst & Young from 1987 until 1991.
+Mr. Skinner has extensive leadership experience as Chief Financial Officer of large organizations and experience in accounting, finance, capital markets, strategic planning and risk management developed through his Chief Financial Officer and public accounting experience and has been determined by the Board of Directors to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.

-James M. Zimmerman was appointed to the Board of Directors effective September 5, 2007.
-Mr. Zimmerman is currently a member of the Company's Finance Committee and Nominating and Corporate Governance Committee.
-Mr. Zimmerman currently serves as a member of the Board of Directors of The Chubb Corporation and Furniture Brands International.
-Mr. Zimmerman retired from Federated Department Stores in February 2004 after serving for the previous six years as Chairman and Chief Executive Officer, and prior to that as President and Chief Operating Officer beginning in May 1988.
-He is a former member of the Board of Directors of The Convergys Corporation, The Goodyear Tire and Rubber Company, and the H.J.
-Heinz Company.
+James M. Zimmerman was appointed to the Board of Directors of the Company in September 2007.
+Mr. Zimmerman is currently the Lead Independent Director and is also a member of the Company's Finance Committee and Nominating and Corporate Governance Committee.
+He has served as a member of the Board of Directors of The Chubb Corporation since June 2008.
+Mr. Zimmerman retired from Federated Department Stores (Macy's) in February 2004 after serving for the previous six years as Chairman and Chief Executive Officer, and prior to that as President and Chief Operating Officer beginning in May 1988.
 Mr. Zimmerman has extensive executive experience in leading a large retail company and strong skills in retail operations, strategic planning and public company executive compensation.
 He also brings insights to our Board from his service on other public company boards.